-Planned \$55,011, and there were no material differences in spending.
+Planned \$650,000 vs actual \$659,166.43 and there were no material differences in spending. we were close to the number based on multiple campuses

 An explanation of how effective the specific actions were in making progress toward the goal.